Hastings church goes to the dogs, and donkeys, and a bearded dragon

 Noah's Ark was nowhere to be seen, but a Hastings church service with 24 dogs, five cats, two reptiles and two donkeys went down a storm.

-Thirty-three animals and about 80 humans were in attendance at St Matthew's Anglican Church in Hastings for their Blessing of the Animal's Sunday service.
+Thirty-three animals and about 80 humans were in attendance at St Matthew's Anglican Church in Hastings for its Blessing of the Animal's Sunday service.

 The annual gathering is held once a year in recognition of St Francis of Assisi and his love for animals.

-The Italian Catholic preacher, known as the patron saint of animals and environment, is honoured by churches and religious communities across the world on October 4, where Feast Day is celebrated by bringing your animals to church.
+The Italian Catholic preacher, known as the patron saint of animals and environment, is honoured by churches and religious communities around the world on October 4, when Feast Day is celebrated by bringing your animals to church.

 St Matthew's Anglican Church parish administrator Tracey Weston said all creatures, great and small, were invited to the afternoon service.